 1- Department of Physiology, School of Medicine, Arak University of Medical Sciences, Arak, Iran.

-2- Neurophysiology Research Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran.
+2- Neurophysiology Research Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran. & Department of Physiology, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-3- Department of Biochemistry, Pasteur institute of Iran, Tehran, Iran.
+3- Department of Biochemistry, Pasteur Institute of Iran, Tehran, Iran.

-5- Electrophysiology Research Center, Neuroscience Institute, Tehran University of Medical sciences, Tehran, Iran.
+5- Electrophysiology Research Center, Neuroscience Institute, Tehran University of Medical Sciences, Tehran, Iran.

 Abstract:

-Several types of ion channels found in the plasma membrane have also been identified in the membranes of intracellular organelles.
-These ion channels, including potassium channels, play a crucial role in regulating intracellular ion homeostasis.
-An ATP-sensitive potassium channel (KATP) with various functional roles has been identified in the endo/sarcoplasmic reticulum membranes of both excitable and non-excitable cells.
-Our Previous studies have investigated the electro pharmacological and molecular properties of KATP and Bkca+2 channels in the rough endoplasmic reticulum (RER) of rat hepatocytes.
-In this study, for the first time, we described the electro-pharmacological and molecular properties of the RER ATP-sensitive potassium channel in rat brain cells using an incorporated single channel in the planar lipid bilayer and western blotting analysis.
-The results of the study revealed the presence of an ATP-sensitive potassium channel with a conductance of 306 pS, and the open probability was found to be voltage-independent at a holding potential ranging from +40 to -60 in an asymmetric solution (200/50 mM KCl; cis/trans).
-Additionally, we observed that adding ATP (2.5 mM) to the positive and negative potentials and 100 μM glibenclamide to the positive voltages inhibited the channel activity.
-Interestingly, the addition of 100 mM 5-HD and 100 nM charybdotoxin to the cis side did not affect the channel behavior.
-Furthermore, a western blot analysis provided evidence of the expression of Kir6.2, Kir6.1, SUR1, and/or SUR2B, but not SUR2A, in the RER of rat brain fractions.
-In this study, we provide strong evidence for the existence of an ATP-sensitive potassium channel on the RER membrane of rat brain cells, displaying different pharmacological properties than those classically described for the plasma membrane and other intracellular organelles.
+Results: The results of the study revealed the presence of a KATP channel with a conductance of 306 pS, and the open probability was found to be voltage-independent at holding potentials ranging from +40 to -60 in an asymmetric solution (200/50 mM KCl; cis/trans).
+Additionally, we observed that adding ATP (2.5 mM) to both positive and negative potentials, and 100 μM glibenclamide to the positive voltages inhibited channel activity.
+The addition of 100 mM 5-HD and 100 nM charybdotoxin to the cis side did not affect the channel behavior.
+Furthermore, a Western blot analysis provided evidence of the expression of Kir6.2, Kir6.1, sulfonylurea receptor (SUR)1, and/or SUR2B, but not SUR2A, in the RER of rat brain fractions.

 Type of Study: Original | Subject: Cellular and molecular Neuroscience

-Received: 2023/07/15 | Accepted: 2024/04/13
+Received: 2023/07/15 | Accepted: 2024/04/13 | Published: 2025/11/28

 Add your comments about this article : Your username or Email: